Introduction

 - Yellowing Leaves

-- Plants like the Spider Plant (Chlorophytum comosum) and Peace Lily (Spathiphyllum) may develop yellow leaves if exposed to high levels of formaldehyde or benzene.
+- Plants like the Spider Plant (Chlorophytum comosum) and Peace Lily (Spathiphyllum) may develop yellow leaves if exposed to elevated levels of formaldehyde or benzene.

 - Wilting

 - Peace Lilies are particularly sensitive to trichloroethylene.
-If you notice wilting, it might indicate the presence of this pollutant.
+If wilting occurs, it may indicate the presence of this pollutant.

 - Leaf Discoloration

-- English Ivy (Hedera helix) may show discoloration if exposed to formaldehyde or airborne fecal matter particles.
+- English Ivy (Hedera helix) may show discoloration when exposed to formaldehyde or airborne fecal matter particles.

 - Drooping or Dry Fronds

-- Boston Ferns (Nephrolepis exaltata) can indicate high levels of formaldehyde or inadequate humidity through drooping or dry fronds.
+- Boston Ferns (Nephrolepis exaltata) can signal high levels of formaldehyde or inadequate humidity through drooping or dry fronds.

 - Mushy or Brown Leaves